ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 Title, Keywords, Description, and Location information.

-If you have people tagged in your photos in Photos.app and exported them,
+If you have people tagged in your exported photos from the Photos.app,

 then those names will appear as Keywords (older Photos versions) or as